Sneakycloud/Priority-calculator/README.md

 What it does
 -----------
-The priority calculator performs mathematical operations on the command line, where operations within parentheses have priority.
+The priority calculator performs mathematical operations, where operations within parentheses have priority.

 How it works